WHEN THE WINE STOPPED WORKING

-Trained by their father, the six Robles daughters became expert riders before they could sew.
-Since none of the Robles sons lived to riding age (accidents, dehydration and illness were common causes of childhood death in the 1800's), the girls were an essential work crew, especially during the rodeo, an annual roundup that included branding and slaughtering cattle and preparing the meat, hides and tallow for trade with Yankee ships.
+Trained by their father, the Robles girls became expert riders before they could sew.
+Since none of the Robles boys lived to riding age (accidents and illness were common causes of childhood death), Secundino's daughters were an essential work crew on the rancho, especially during the annual rodeo, an cattle roundup that included branding and slaughtering the animals and preparing the meat, hides and tallow for trade with Yankee ships.

-The sisters were responsible for the day to day labor, including caring for their younger siblings, growing, harvesting and preparing the food and wine, making soap and candles, scrubbing and mending clothes and linens, washing dishes, sweeping the grounds and feeding, watering and milking the animals.
+The sisters were also responsible for the day to day labor in the household, caring for their younger siblings, growing, harvesting and preparing the food, wine and aguardiente (alcohol made from fermented fruit), making soap and candles, washing, scrubbing and mending their dishes, clothes and linens, and feeding, watering and milking the livestock.

-Although the family was well versed at preparing for the birth of a child each year, the joy of new life was never taken for granted.
-Only eight of Secundino and Maria’s children would live to adulthood, six daughters and later two sons.
+Although the family was well versed at preparing for the birth of a child each year, the joy of new life was never taken for granted at Rancho Santa Rita.
+Only eight of Secundino and Maria’s children would live to full-fledged adulthood.
 Ten babies lived just long enough to be named.
 Eleven died between the ages of eight days and eight years.
-The family was engulfed by the sorrow of losing a child 21 times.
+The family was engulfed by the sorrow of losing a child twenty-one times.

 Burying their grief became a means of survival.